endafarrell/endafarrell.github.io-src/content/pages/know-how.rst

 :when: 2017

-I've been using git on and off for farious project for many many years, but you really only end up using the source control systems that the project you're on is using.
+I've been using git on and off for various project for many years, but you really only end up using the source control systems that the project you're on is using.
 I was one part of a team looking at moving a large, decade-old project from ``svn`` to ``git`` - but it didn't happen as (a) the devops processes relied on svn's incrementing revision numbers (and the cost to rework those was very high), and (b) one (senior) member of the team claimed they needed the